Monday, November 29, 2010

 5. Parasitical

 This kind of derivative “. . . will exploit Shakespeare for embellishment, and / or graft brief visual or verbal quotations onto an otherwise unrelated scenario” (209).
 These derivatives “use only fragments of Shakespeare that are not deeply embedded in the film’s main plot” (216).
-Some Star Trek (both The Original Series and the Next Generation) would fit in this category, as would Renaissance Man, Last Action Hero, et cetera.
+Some Star Trek (both The Original Series and The Next Generation) would fit in this category, as would Renaissance Man, Last Action Hero, et cetera.

 6. Animations